Dozed12/df-style-worldgen/README.md

 # What is it?

-df-style-worldgen is a 2D world generator inspired by Dwarf Fortress.
-It generates 2D worlds with multiple map modes and will eventually simulate civilizations, gods and beasts and their history.
+df-style-worldgen is a 2D fantasy world generator inspired by Dwarf Fortress.
+It generates 2D worlds with multiple map modes and eventually simulate civilizations, gods and beasts and their history.

-# What's different from Dwarf Fortress?

-Dwarf Fortress is both a simulation and a game meaning that DF main goal is to generate a world and it's history but at some point allow the player to enter the world either as a Adventurer or leading a group of dwarfs without a predertermined goal except to have !!fun!!.
-However Dwarf Fortress generates the history of the world with incredible amount of detail in which every single entity(except creatures) has a name, a family, dreams, physical and psychological description and history record, meaning that history generation starts to slow down by the year 250.
-This project aims to mimic and if possible improve DF's world and history generator to have it run for longer and possibly create thousands of years of history by focusing on Adventurers, Beasts, Gods, etc and leaving the general population as a number.

 # Installation